hooman650/DeepNetAFib/README.md

 mother wavelet.
 Also, the upsampling employed here is very simple and more sophisticated methods such as SMOTE might help improve the accuracy.

 ## Example of AFib
+Examples of the AFib and normal ECG segments are illustrated below.

 ![Example of AFib segment](AfibExample.PNG)

 ## CNN structure
+The structure of the network is illustrated below.

 ![VGG like CNN](VGG.png)